How to properly taste whisky

 Disadvantages:

-Tip: Everyone brings a bottle, and everyone tries them all!
+Tip: Everyone brings a bottle, everyone tastes all of them!

 Concept: Whiskies are tasted blind (labels covered).